The Internet Theater Magazine of Reviews, Features, Annotated Listings

-Torch Song falls short of the socially relevant depth of Tony Kushner's epic Angels in America that's soon coming back to Broadway after a hit London run.
+Torch Song falls short of the socially relevant depth of Tony Kushner's epic Angels in America .
 But it's smartly staged and trimmed.
 Whether two words or three, the title is apt, since a torch song is after all written to remind us of steamy affairs and loves lost before their time.

 Search CurtainUp in the box below